Unhook the Stars: Plot

 Mildred goes to visit Ethan and Jeannie in San Francisco, where he invites her to live on the top floor of their luxurious house overlooking the Bay Area, and reveals that Jeannie is pregnant.
 She ultimately refuses Ethan's offer, enraging him.
 Mildred returns home to find that Monica and Frankie have reconciled, and J.J. begins spending more time with his father, leaving Mildred depressed and alone.

 One night, Mildred returns home to find Annie there.
 She asks if she could return home, saying that she now has a job and is applying to college.
 However, Mildred tells her that she has sold the house, and has to be out by the end of the month.
 Mildred goes on a date with Tommy, and confesses she doesn't know where she's moving to.

 While Monica helps Mildred pack her house, she tells her how much Frankie has improved as a husband, but senses Mildred's distance.
 Frankie brings J.J. over, and he asks to talk to Mildred in private.
 J.J. gives her a drawing and thanks her for taking care of him, and the three say their goodbyes.
 Annie drives Mildred to the airport, though Mildred refuses to tell her where she's going, saying it's a secret.

 Cast

+Production

+Parts of the film were shot in Salt Lake City, Utah.

+The film was co-produced by the French company HPGD, a subsidiary of Hachette group created in association with actor Gérard Depardieu.
+After developing a passion for the films directed by John Cassavetes, Depardieu had bought the distribution rights for most of them, to introduce them to a new audience in France.
+Having befriended the Cassavetes family, he decided to support Nick Cassavetes' directorial debut by producing and appearing in his film.

 Release

 The film was released theatrically in the United States on November 1, 1996 in a limited release in New York City.
 The film grossed a total of $272,542USD playing on three screens.
-The film late receive a wider release on Valentine's Day 1997.
+The film later received a wider release on Valentine's Day 1997.